-8 8 8 8 Total Program = Fund Pupil C (Octobe ount x P Total er Pupil + unding At-Risk Funding + On-Line Funding and ASCENT Budget - Stabilization Factor Funded Pupil Count = The sum of (i) the school district's on-line and ASCENT pupil count, plus (ii) the school district's Preschool Program pupil count plus (iii) the greater of the number of K-12 pupils enrolled in the school district or the average enrollment for the current and up to four prior budget years.
-Per Pupil Funding = adjustmen A formula which takes into consideration a statewide base level plus adjustments for variances in district size, cost of living, personnel costs and non-personnel cost factors specified in the Public School Finance Act.
+Total Program = Funder Pupil Co (October unt x Per Pupil + At-Risk + Funding and - Stabilization Funded Pupil Count = The sum of (i) the school district's on-line and ASCENT pupil count, plus (ii) the school district's Preschool Program pupil count plus (iii) the greater of the number of K-12 pupils enrolled in the school district or the average enrollment for the current and up to four prior budget years.
+Per Pupil Funding = A formula which takes into consideration a statewide base level plus adjustments for variances in district size, cost of living, personnel costs and non-personnel cost factors specified in the Public School Finance Act.
 At-Risk Funding = Formulaic funding amounts which are based upon the percentage of district pupils eligible for free lunch and English language learner pupils.
-On-Line Funding and ASCENT = through a participating Enrollmen Departmen goals of the percentage multi-district ng in the t" ("ASCEN nt of Education ne ASCENT pe of students on-line promoted on on-line program are who part rogra ing am t to se to, cicipa m and residin Students Thr administered Section 22-35- among other that te in postsect on predominantly ag in the State or ough Concurrent by the Colorado 108, C.R.S.
-The hings, increase the ondary education, erved populations.

-Budget Stabilization Factor

-The Budget Stabilization Factor is a State budget element that proportionately reduces the amount of total funding for each district, such that State aid is reduced.
+On-Line Funding and ASCENT = Funding amounts for pupils receiving an education predominantly through a multi-district on-line program and residing in the State or participating in the "Accelerating Students Through Concurrent Enrollment" ("ASCENT") program administered by the Colorado Department of Education pursuant to Section 22-35-108, C.R.S.
+The goals of the ASCENT program are to, among other things, increase the percentage of students who participate in postsecondary education, especially among low-income and traditionally underserved populations.
+Budget Stabilization Factor = The Budget Stabilization Factor is a State budget element that proportionately reduces the amount of total funding for each district, such that State aid is reduced.

 The Statewide Total Program funding amount is established in the Public School Finance Act initially based upon projections of various factors.
 Once actual figures are known, a mid-year revision may be made to this amount.
-The initial Statewide Total Program funding amount for Fiscal Year 2019-20, after application of the Budget Stabilization Factor, was initially established by Senate Bill ("SB") 19-246 at an amount of not less than \$7,389,818,526, constituting a Budget Stabilization Factor of 7.05%.
-Per HB 20-1260, such amount was adjusted to an amount of not less than \$7,603,907,977, constituting a Budget Stabilization Factor of 7.02%.
-The initial Statewide Total Program funding amount for Fiscal Year 2020-21, after application of the Budget Stabilization Factor, has been initially established by HB 20-1418 at an amount of not less than \$7,230,448,891, constituting a Budget Stabilization Factor of 14.04%, which amount is subject to a mid-year revision as discussed above.
+The initial Statewide Total Program funding amount for Fiscal Year 2020-21, after application of the Budget Stabilization Factor, was initially established by HB 20-1418 at an amount of not less than \$7,230,448,891, constituting a Budget Stabilization Factor of 14.04%.
+Per Senate Bill ("SB") 21-053, this amount was adjusted to an amount of not less than \$7,232,270,482, constituting a Budget Stabilization Factor of 7.02%.
+Per SB 21-268, the initial Statewide Total Program funding amount for Fiscal Year 2021-22, after application of the Budget Stabilization Factor, has been set at an amount of not less than \$7,988,527,711, constituting a Budget Stabilization Factor of 6.68%, subject to a mid-year revision as discussed above.

 The Public School Finance Act provides for a minimum level of Total Program funding, although a school district's ability to accept the full amount of Total Program funding may be limited by the constraints on the school district's annual revenue and spending growth discussed in "Taxpayer's Bill of Rights" below.
-The minimum level of Total Program funding for Fiscal Year 2019-20 was \$8,673.80 per traditional pupil and \$8,382.00 per on-line pupil (\$8,064.53 and \$7,793.23, respectively, after application of the Budget Stabilization Factor), and the minimum level of Total Program funding for Fiscal Year 2020-21 is \$8,917.51 per traditional pupil and \$8,541.00 per on-line pupil (\$7,665.09 and \$7,341.46, respectively, after application of the Budget Stabilization Factor).
+The minimum level of Total Program funding for Fiscal Year 2020-21 was \$8,847.54 per traditional pupil and \$8,541.00 per on-line pupil (\$8,077.29 and \$7,341.46, respectively, after application of the Budget Stabilization Factor), and the minimum level of Total Program funding for Fiscal Year 2021-22 is \$9,110.26 per traditional pupil and \$8,501.65 per on-line pupil (\$8,501.65 and \$8,129.99, respectively, after application of the Budget Stabilization Factor), also subject to a mid-year revision as discussed above.